This week, I was just going to write about a few things that have happened, piqued my interest or stuff I just generally thought worth mentioning.

 I also have the desk light linked to Alexa so I can turn it on at will with the command “Alexa Desk On”.
 I have a soft phone and an incredible plantronics headset, so I can answer any calls in 3 rings.
 I even have a high definition camera for meetings.

 I have 2 clocks on my desk, UK time and Mumbai time so I don’t disturb our supplier’s when they’re having their “Tea” (Tea is northern slang for dinner, if you don’t understand, ask someone from the North of England what “Egg and Chips” are).

 During the week, I’ve tried to keep my lunch hours as dynamic as possible (on the days when I don’t simply go out to buy milk).

 At primary school there was a teacher who was an absolute monster.
 I was sat in my chair aged 6 and needed to go to the toilet.
 I knew if I asked I would be shouted at and made to cry so I just sat there… and poo’d myself.

 The children sat near me must have realised, but were so terrified, they said nothing.
 So, after about 20 minutes, I just got used to it.

 That’s a bit like my bathroom.
 I never really liked it, but just got used to it.

-One advantage of lock down (if you can call it an advantage) is that it’s given me time to undertake things like routine house maintenance (which would normally be lower down the list than organising a trip to somewhere exciting or reviewing/preparing outdoor gear ready for trip).
+One advantage of lock down (if you can call it an advantage) is that it’s given me time to undertake things like routine house maintenance (which would normally be lower down the list than organising a trip to somewhere exciting or reviewing/preparing outdoor gear ready for a trip).

 I decided to completely re-do my bathroom.
 Paul the Plumber was recommended in a local utilities handbook that was put through my door.